BinaryMoon/jarvis/readme.txt

 * __Contributors__ - A list of all the people (users) who have contributed content (published at least one post) to your website, their most recent posts, and a link to their user archive.
 * __Child Page Grid__ - Lists all of the pages that are children of the current page.
 Handy if you have a complex site hierachy.
 * __Portfolio__ - Displays your most recent portfolio posts.
 Requires the Jetpack plugin.
 Allows you to add portfolio posts to your website homepage.
+* __Full-Width__ - Stretch the content across the entire available space.
+This is best for pages using a page builder or more advanced Gutenberg blocks.

 == Footer Credits ==